ssmirr/CM/README.md

 Webserver should be dead.

+## Extra fun

+Can you provision a remote VM (from digital ocean/etc.) and then add its details to the inventory?
+Can you run your nginx command on it too?

 ## Next steps

 Run ansible commands can be useful for exploration and debugging.
 However, we want to be able to organize these commands into reusable configuration scripts.